Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Combat/README.md

 \* *Hard caps at 1000 HP.
 To prevent cheesing boss monsters from expansion mods, this is implemented as a percentage chance per hit, with the chance being near-zero close to the 1000 HP hard cap and near 100% for regular monsters.*

-\** *Examples: damage or heal the enemy; decrease or increase the enemie's stats; transfigure into a different enemy, creature or any random item (note: this can spawn illegal items).*
+\** *Examples: damage or heal the enemy; decrease or increase the enemie's stats; transfigure into a different enemy, creature or any random item (including illegal items).*
 </font>

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>